dbarton-uk/christmas-market/docs/Notes.md

 `Set 87 properties, created 87 relationships, completed after 347 ms.`

 The script creates the links between chalets based on the link csv data in the [repository](https://github.com/dbarton-uk/christmas-market/blob/master/data/Links-Links.csv)
-A cost is defined for each link.
-This cost is used in the algorithm that calculated the optimum route.
+A cost is defined for each link, which is used by the algorithm when calculating an optimal route.

 3. Check the data

 #### Visuals